xinyi-wang02/ac2152024_group_X/README.md

 In this milestone, we completed the following tasks:

 - Deploying the frontend and API service containers on Kubernetes using Ansible
 - Add another API endpoint for model training pipeline trigger
--   CI/CD through Github Actions
+- Unit tests across all containers & CI/CD through Github Actions
--
+- Containerized `model_training` for future users to train with GCP GPU resource
+- Shoot a [video](https://youtu.be/pk9pNsbs8Lk) and wrote a [Medium Post](Placeholder) to document our project

 Project Organization